 In the summer of 2014, the Lightning announced that Micheal Ray Richardson would be leaving the organization.
 The Lightning went on to announce the new head coach, Carlos Knox, in July 2014.

-In 2014/15, although the team saw tremendous success in the stands and in the community, the Lightning were eliminated by the Brampton A's in the first playoff round.
+In 2014/15, although the team saw tremendous success in the stands and in the community, the Lightning were eliminated by the Brampton A's in the first round of the playoffs.

 In August 2015, former London Lightning player and previous Mississauga Power coach Kyle Julius was named as the franchise's third head coach.
 Throughout the 2015/16 season, the Lightning drew the league's highest attendance numbers and started the season with a 12-2 record.
 The Lightning finished the season as the Central Division Champions at 26-14.
-During the payoffs, the London Lightning made it to the Finals, but ultimately lost in a hard fought Game 7.
+During the payoffs, the London Lightning made it to the Finals, but ultimately lost in a hard fought Game 7 to the Halifax Hurricanes.

 The Lightning franchise along with the NBL of Canada are putting basketball on the Canadian map and are gaining recognition from around the world as a premier team in a premier league that demonstrates high level basketball as a viable option for professional athletes looking to further their careers.